agh-glk/fcs/docs/source/manager/forms.rst

    .. py:attribute:: priority

       Task's priority

    .. py:attribute:: start_links

       Starting point of crawling

    .. py:attribute:: whitelist

-   URLs which should be crawled
+      URLs which should be crawled (in regex format)

    .. py:attribute:: blacklist

-   URLs which should not be crawled
+      URLs which should not be crawled (in regex format)

    .. py:attribute:: max_links

       Maximal amount of links that may be visited while crawling

    .. py:attribute:: expire

       Datetime of task expiration

    .. py:attribute:: mime_type

-   List of MIME types
+      MIME types which will be crawled

 .. py:class:: TaskFilterForm